Where is the New Adelphi Theatre?

 How will I receive my tickets?

 Upon arrival at the New Adelphi Theatre, all visitors are required to check in at Box Office.
-Please present your device with your email confirmation or barcode to a member of staff so they can check you in.
+The Box Office only needs to take the ticketholder’s name to check you in, however we can also scan any ticket/e-ticket you may present.

 What if I can’t make a show or I am running late?

-If you have reserved a ticket for a free event and are unable to make it, please contact Box Office in advance so your ticket can be reallocated.
-Please ensure you inform the Box Office that you are unable to attend as early as possible.
-Some tickets for some shows may not be refundable if you do not inform the Box Office in good time before the event.
+If you have reserved a ticket for an event and are unable to make it, please contact Box Office in advance so your ticket can be reallocated.
+Please ensure you inform the Box Office as early as possible.
+Some tickets for shows may not be refundable if you do not inform the Box Office in good time.

 What time do doors open?